Breast Cancer Screening

 Regular breast cancer screening can find cancer when it is small which means there is a better chance of treating the cancer successfully, it is less likely to spread, and there may be more treatment options.
 (Cancer Care Ontario)

-If you are a female between the ages of 50 and 74 and have never had a mammogram, please call the Ontario Breast Screening Program at (613) 384-4284 to book an appointment.
+If you are a female between the ages of 50 and 74 and have never had a mammogram, or need to book an appointment for a mammogram (recommended every 2 years), please call the Ontario Breast Screening Program at (613) 384-4284 to book an appointment.

 Cervical Cancer Screening

 Cervical cancer is almost entirely preventable with regular screening, appropriate and timely follow-up of abnormal Pap test results and, recently, HPV immunization.
 (Cancer Care Ontario)